ericdSG/python-package/README.md

 `setuptools` requires:
 - `pyproject.toml`: Recently adopted configration file standard (see [PEP 621](https://peps.python.org/pep-0621/).)
-- `setup.cfg`: Former configuration file standard that, at the time of writing, is still required to for editable mode install when using older versions of `pip`/`setuptools`.
-Just leave it empty.
 - `src/your_project_name/` directory containing all of your project source code.